-For starters, key signature development projects will transform the look of the city, from Marischal Square to Union Terrace Gardens, and from shopping centre expansions to a new a landmark reinvention of our Science Centre.
+For starters, key signature development projects are transforming the look of the city, from Marischal Square to Union Terrace Gardens, and from shopping centre expansions to a new a landmark reinvention of our Science Centre.

 Getting to and around this dynamic urban environment is the next point of focus.
-Over £4.5 billion is being invested in transport improvements across Aberdeenshire including the newly opened western peripheral route, major rail improvements north and south, new river crossings and a £20 million airport refurbishment programme.
+Over £4.5 billion is being invested in transport improvements across Aberdeenshire including the recently opened western peripheral route, major rail improvements, new river crossings and a £20 million airport refurbishment programme.
 Ever more accessible, we’re closer than you think.

 There’s a major £350 million harbour expansion programme too.
 One of the largest marine infrastructure projects in the UK for many decades, it will provide direct to quayside access for some of the largest cruise liners on the planet.

 Our thriving commercial sector has seen over £200 million of recent investment in new, Grade A office space making it the ideal place to establish corporate headquarters or see your start-up grow.
 Aberdeen’s ex-Capitol Theatre turned office scheme was recently voted the best new development of its kind outside London.

 And when it comes to skills, knowledge and research, Aberdeen is enhancing its standing as a city of enterprise and innovation.
 We are also bringing forward world-class facilities for research, innovation, collaboration and the incubation and commercialisation of our next generation of businesses.